Low-Light Shadow Imaging using Quantum-Noise Detection with a Camera

-To experimentally demonstrate the capabilities of quantum shadow imaging with the squeezed vacuum, we chose a completely opaque rectangle as our mask to block approximately one quadrant of the probe beam as our test object to be inserted only in the squeezed vacuum channel (see Fig.~\ref{fig:concept}).
-Fig.~\ref{fig:maps} shows the examples of measured variance maps for both reference and probe beams for different detection areas (see supplementary material for how we determine the detection area).
-Fig.~\ref{fig:maps} (column four) shows a cross-section of the experimental quantum shadow transmission map at the location of the red line and compares it with the calculated transmission map of an ideal noiseless beam sampled with the same detection area of radius R. When the radius (R) of the sampling area is small (top) it is impossible to see the quantum shadow, since the detected quantum statistics is indistinguishable from a shot-noise limited beam~\cite{cohenPRL20}.
-However, as we increase detection area radius (top to bottom rows), the difference in quantum statistics between the blocked and open regions of the mask becomes more and more pronounced, creating a resolvable ``quantum shadow''.
+Fig.~\ref{fig:maps} shows the examples of measured variance maps for both reference and probe beams for different binnings.
+Fig.~\ref{fig:maps} (column four) shows a cross-section of the experimental quantum shadow transmission map at the location of the red line and compares it with the calculated transmission map of an ideal noiseless beam sampled with the same binning of radius R. When the radius (R) of the bin is small (top) it is impossible to see the quantum shadow, since the detected quantum statistics is indistinguishable from a shot-noise limited beam~\cite{cohenPRL20}.
+However, as we increase the radius of the bin (top to bottom rows), the difference in quantum statistics between the blocked and open regions of the mask becomes more and more pronounced, creating a resolvable ``quantum shadow''.
 Such improvement, however, comes with the price of somewhat reduced ``sharpness'' of the image features.
-This is because the spatial resolution of the quantum noise maps is inversely proportional to the size of the detection area, while the contrast of the edge is proportional to the detection area.
-The spatial resolution is also tied to the size of the squeezed mode~\cite{marinoPRA16}, as seen in Eq. (\ref{eq:VvsT}), since the size of the detection area needs to correspond to the size of the mode for the best contrast.
+This is because the spatial resolution of the quantum noise maps is inversely proportional to the size of the bin, while the contrast of the edge is proportional to the bin.

+The spatial resolution is also tied to the size of the squeezed mode~\cite{marinoPRA16}, as seen in Eq. (\ref{eq:VvsT}), since the size of the bin needs to correspond to the size of the mode for the best contrast.
 Thus, in general, a multimode squeezed field with a small mode size is more attractive for imaging applications, compared to a single-mode optical field.
 Some information about the mode decomposition of our squeezed vacuum field may be gleaned from the first column of images in Fig.~\ref{fig:maps}.
 If our reference beam was in the single-mode matching the LO, we would expect it to have a normalized variance proportional to the overlap parameter of a fundamental Gaussian spatial mode with itself according to Eq.~\ref{eq:VvsT}.
-However, a clear ring-like structure emerges as we increase the detection area, suggesting the presence of weaker higher-order modes.
+However, a clear ring-like structure emerges as we increase the binning radius, suggesting the presence of weaker higher-order modes.
 Nevertheless, our close to single-mode squeezer demonstrates quite good visibility of the image.

 To quantify the quality of our quantum noise images, we calculate the similarity defined as